-- Set out the considerations relevant to reaching their view on the complaint, including the Financial Conduct Authority's (FCA's) Principles for Businesses, publications issued by the FCA (and its predecessor, the FSA), and relevant case law. - Accepted that Options was not authorised to, and had no responsibility to, provide advice to Mr B. - Said Options had a responsibility to carry out due diligence on unregulated introducers and should have been aware before it made the decision to start accepting introductions from Caledonian that doing so would carry significant risk of consumer detriment. - Said they'd not seen evidence that any appropriate advice process had been carried out such that Mr B would have been able to make an informed decision about transferring his pension.
-However, Options should have known that Caledonian was arranging both Mr B's pension and the underlying investments and this alone should have led Options to refuse the business, because Caledonian was not authorised to carry on such activities. - Said the fact Caledonian was not based in the UK or EEA and had no qualifications, and the high volume of business and high level of commission, combined with Caledonian's failure to provide accounts, should have caused Options concern. - Concluded that Options should have done adequate due diligence at the outset and refused the introductions from Caledonian. - Explained that the Financial Services and Markets Act 2000 (FSMA) s.27 provides a further basis on which Mr B's complaint should be upheld as Caledonian carried on a regulated activity in the UK without authorisation, the consumer's agreement with Options came about as a result of that, and Options knew or should have known this. - Said they believed a Court would not determine it to be just and equitable that the agreement should be enforced (FSMA s.28) in the circumstances.
+- set out the considerations relevant to reaching their view on the complaint, including the Financial Conduct Authority's (FCA's) Principles for Businesses, publications issued by the FCA (and its predecessor, the FSA), and relevant case law. - accepted that Options was not authorised to, and had no responsibility to, provide advice to Mr N. - said Options had a responsibility to carry out due diligence on unregulated introducers and should have been aware before it made the decision to start accepting introductions from Caledonian that doing so would carry significant risk of consumer detriment. - said Caledonian was providing advice generally.
+And that Options had not seen evidence that any appropriate advice process had been carried out such that an investor would have been able to make an informed decision about transferring his pension. - said the fact Caledonian had no qualifications, and the high volume of business and high level of commission, combined with Caledonian's failure to provide accounts, should have caused Options concern. - concluded that Options should have done adequate due diligence at the outset and refused the introductions from Caledonian. - explained that the Financial Services and Markets Act 2000 (FSMA) s.27 provides a further basis on which Mr N's complaint should be upheld as Caledonian carried on a regulated activity in the UK without authorisation, the consumer's agreement with Options came about as a result of that, and Options knew or should have known this.
+Mr N says he relied on Caledonian's advice. - said they believed a Court would not determine it to be just and equitable that the agreement should be enforced (FSMA s.28) in the circumstances.

-Finally, our Investigator set out how Options should put things right by putting Mr B as far as possible, into the position he would now be in but for it accepting the business from Caledonian.
-They considered that if Options had acted appropriately, it's more likely than not that Mr B would have remained a member of the AFPS.
+Finally, our Investigator set out how Options should put things right by putting Mr N as far as possible, into the position he would now be in but for it accepting the business from Caledonian.
+They considered that if Options had acted appropriately, it's more likely than not that Mr N would have remained a member of the AFPS.
 So, they set out how Options should calculate his losses and compensate him.

-Our Investigator also recommended Options pay Mr B £500 for the distress caused by the knowledge that he has suffered a significant loss of pension funds and valuable benefits from the AFPS.
+Our Investigator also recommended Options pay Mr N £500 for the distress caused by the knowledge that he has suffered a significant loss of pension funds and valuable benefits from the AFPS.